kobybibas/pnml_ood_detection/README.md

 # Single Layer Predictive Normalized Maximum Likelihood for Out-of-Distribution Detection
 https://arxiv.org/abs/2110.09246

-This is a fast and scalable approch for detecting out-of-dsitribution test samples.
+This is a fast and scalable approach for detecting out-of-distribution test samples.
 It can be applied to any pretrained model.

 # Pseudocode
 ```python